Garry Davis: Advocacy for world government

 Garry Davis with his World Passport (January 9, 1957).

-Pained by his own brother's war death and the death he caused other families by bombing the city of Brandenburg in World War II, and fearful that nuclear war could terminate humanity, Davis's relinquishment of United States nationality in 1948 led him to declare himself a "citizen of the world".
+Pained by his own brother's war death and the death he caused other families by bombing the city of Brandenburg an der Havel in World War II, and fearful that nuclear war could terminate humanity, Davis's relinquishment of United States nationality in 1948 led him to declare himself a "citizen of the world".
 He mentioned Henry Martyn Noel, who had renounced a few months earlier, as one of his inspirations.

 In France, his "Garry Davis Council of Solidarity" support committee was co-founded by writers Albert Camus, André Breton, and Claude Bourdet, and Emmaus movement originator Abbé Pierre, as well as Robert Sarrazac, a former leader of the French Résistance who joined Davis in founding the World Citizens movement.

 Davis interrupted a United Nations General Assembly session on 19 November 1948, "We, the people, want the peace which only a world government can give," he proclaimed.
 "The sovereign states you represent divide us and lead us to the abyss of total war."
 Along with his support committee, he rallied over 15,000 people in Paris to demand that the UN recognize the rights of Humanity.
 In her My Day column, Eleanor Roosevelt ridiculed his stunts as "flash-in-the-pan publicity."

 Davis founded the International Registry of World Citizens in Paris in January 1949, registering over 750,000 individuals.
 On September 4, 1953, Davis formed an organisation, the World Government of World Citizens, with the stated aim of furthering fundamental human rights.

 He additionally formed the World Service Authority in 1954 as the government's executive and administrative agency, which issues its own fantasy passports – along with fantasy birth and other certificates – to customers.
 Davis first used his World Passport on a trip to India in 1956 and was allegedly admitted into some countries using it.

 Davis ran for mayor in Washington, D.C., in 1986 as the "World Citizen Party" candidate, receiving 585 votes.
 He also declared himself the World Citizen Party candidate for the 1988 US presidential election.
 Davis published multiple books in favor of his cause of world citizenship.

 At the 1992 Earth Summit in Rio de Janeiro, Davis issued and disbursed a world currency based on kilowatt-hours of solar power produced, an idea proposed by Buckminster Fuller.
 These "kilowatt dollars" were the earliest documented emissions reduction currency.

 In March 2012, at age 90, Davis began broadcasting a weekly radio show, "World Citizen Radio", on the Global Radio Alliance.